Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Virtual Reality Experiment

-At the beginning of each trial, there was a green and a white circle indicating the start and goal positions of the interaction task, respectively.
-Participants were required to step into the green circle, orient themselves toward the goal, and press the controller when they were ready to walk.
-Upon walking, the automated shuttle started to approach the pedestrian from a distance of 17.3 meters at a speed of 15 km/h, following the shared space speed limit in the Netherlands.
-Participants were instructed to reach the goal safely as they would in daily life.
-The trial ended once participants reached the goal position, after which the next scenario was initiated.
+Each trial began with a green circle (start) and a white circle (goal).
+Participants stepped into the start circle, oriented themselves toward the goal, and pressed the controller to begin.
+This initialization ensured that participants' eyes, head, and body were aligned toward the goal at trial onset, which is an important baseline for analyzing subsequent gaze deviations.
+Upon walking, the shuttle approached from 17.3~meters at 15~km/h, following the shared space speed limit in the Netherlands~\cite{zaken_participating_2024}.
+Participants were instructed to reach the goal safely, as they would in daily life.
+The trial ended upon reaching the goal.
+The next trial would be initiated.